 A note on cheese – If you can manage it, I strongly recommend you use fresh cheese.
 Many times, manufacturers will add fillers to the pre-packaged cheese, and this can impact the texture and the quality of your al forno sauce.

-Larger stores like Harris Teeter and Kroger have blocks of cheese in the deli department.
 You can choose from a variety of brands.
 I don’t recommend low-fat cheese for two reasons.
 First, they’ll change the consistency of your sauce.
 Second, they’re often packed with salt, and the flavor of your dish will change.

 Tortellini Al Forno

 - 1 large clove garlic

 - ¼ teaspoon black pepper